AlexKhymenko/javascriptPatterns/README.md

 Simplify functionality

 Decorator Pattern :
+More complete Inheritance
+Wraps an object
+Protects existing objects
+Allows Extended functionality

-User to add functionality to an existing object without being obtrusive.
+Used to add functionality to an existing object without being obtrusive.
 Use newObject.prototype = Object.create(parentObject.prototype);